awesome-davian/awesome-reviews-kaist/paper-review/2022-spring-paper-review/eccv-2020-scan-eng.md

 #### Ablation study: Pretext tasks
 SCAN selects a pretext task that minimizes the distance between an image and its augmentations.
 - RotNet does not minimize the distances.
-- Instance discrimination tasks satisfy the invaraince criterion.
+- Instance discrimination tasks satisfy the invariance criterion.

 <img src="/.gitbook/assets/2022spring/3/pretext.PNG" width="400" align="center">